matthewmueller/rfcs/text/0000-go-client.md

 The basic design of this Go client is informed by 6 iterations I did last year while developing a type-safe PostgreSQL client for [Standup Jack](https://standupjack.com).

-I built this client while simultaneously addressing the data needs of my app.
-In other words, if I needed it in the app, I added it to the generator.
-If it felt wrong in the app, I rethought the client API.
+I built this client while simultaneously addressing the data needs of the app.
+In other words, if the app needed a feature, I added it.
+If it felt wrong in the app, I rethought the API.

 The Prisma client has a much more ambitious API that spans multiple languages.
 I'm breaking a lot of new ground in this RFC, particularly around nested operations.
 Everything in this RFC ought to be questioned and debated.